 Our vision is for the UK to be a country which welcomes refugees, takes greater responsibility for hosting refugees, and supports them to rebuild their lives here.
 One stepping stone for realising this ambition is for the UK government to allow more refugee families to be reunited in the UK, without the need to make dangerous, often life-threatening journeys.
 Current family reunion rules are too restrictive and force refugee families to live permanently apart.

-Our coalition is continually growing and is made up of a variety of organisations, including some that provide frontline services for refugees.
+Our coalition has grown to more than 100 members.
+Many of our organisations provide frontline services for refugees.
 Their support for an expansion of refugee family reunion is based on their first-hand experiences of the current rules.

-There is still a lot more to do, and the more of us there are working to get refugee families together safely in the UK, the better.
+There is still a lot more to do, and the more of us who work to bring refugee families together, to safety in the UK, the better.

 Would you like to join the coalition?